-- Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.
+- Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point. - Take the motorcycle off the front lifting gear. ( p.
+119)

 - Remove the rear of the motorcycle from the lifting gear.

 p.
 116)

 - Operate the front brake and compress the fork a few times firmly.

 - ✓ The fork legs straighten.

 - Tighten screws 6.